aws-samples/sagemaker-rl-procgen-ray/README.md

 ​
 ### Launch the solution
 ​
-Click on one of the following buttons to quick create the AWS CloudFormation Stack:
+While logged on to your AWS account, click on the link to quick create the AWS CloudFormation Stack for the region you want to run your notebook:
 ​
 <table>
   <tr>